-The article explains a simple variable voltage bench power supply circuit which utilizes just a couple of active components.
+The article explains a simple variable voltage bench power supply circuit which utilizes just a single transistor.
 The design can be very handy for the new electronic hobbyist

 What's a Bench Power Supply